-The Bonds are issued pursuant to Article XVI Section 59 of the Texas Constitution, Chapters 49 and 54 of the Texas Water Code, as amended, the general laws of the State of Texas relating to the issuance of bonds by political subdivisions of the State of Texas, an order authorizing the issuance of the Bonds (the "Bond Order") adopted by the Board of Directors of the District (the "Board"), a bond election held in the District, an order of the Texas Commission on Environmental Quality (the "TCEQ" or "Commission") and by special act of the Texas Legislature, Chapter 566, Acts of the 73rd Legislature, Regular Session, 1993, as amended, codified in Special District Local Laws Code, Chapter 3854 (the "Act").
+The Bonds are issued pursuant to Article III, Section 52 of the Texas Constitution, Chapters 49 and 54 of the Texas Water Code, as amended, Chapter 1207, Texas Government Code, as amended, an order authorizing the issuance of the Bonds (the "Bond Order") adopted by the Board of Directors of the District (the "Board") and the Act.
 See "THE BONDS-Authority for Issuance."